98bazsikaX/RabITteszt/README.md

 # RabITteszt

+## Usage
+A xampp server was used in this project, the xampp's htdocs was rerouted to a different folder in my documents' folder. init.sql has to be run in the database, in order to create the database and the tables with a few mock data

 ## Task
 It's a really simple php application, based on an MVC pattern.
 I'd like to have a system which is implemented in core PHP (no framework or CMS can be